 We’ve heard claims that offerwalls send users to other games and they don’t come back.
 However, a good offerwall strategy does exactly the opposite.
 Our statistics show that retention among offerwall users is 40% higher than non-offerwall users, at the D7, D14, and D30 marks.

 Offerwalls keep users playing the game for longer - instead of just quitting once they’re out of resources, users can access the offerwall to get the premium content they need to continue playing.
 The fact they commit to a time-consuming task reinforces their desire to return to the game and reap the rewards, ultimately increasing retention.

 For example, when Nexters tested increasing a new offerwall exchange rate, they had the same concern.
 By using Tapjoy offerwall’s A/B testing tool, however, they could confirm, without any risk, that this new offerwall exchange rate had no impact on churn - and they managed to boost their eCPM 50%.

 The table below, based on data from Kongregate, demonstrates the offerwall's positive impact on retention in two midcore games.
 From D1 to D90, users who engage with offerwalls have significantly higher retention rates compared to users who do not.

-In the last couple years, as ironSource has developed multiple product improvements and the quality of advertisers has increased, the offerwall UX has improved significantly.
-Rather than driving users out of your, users that convert in the offerwall and engage actually have higher session frequency.
-According to Tapjoy data, users who engage increase their play frequency by 1.6x.
+In the early years, offerwalls did not always offer the best user experience and at times, users would return to the gameplay frustrated by the experience.
+But as we’ve developed product improvements and the quality of advertisers has increased, the offerwall UX has improved significantly.
+Rather than driving users out of your app, users that convert in the offerwall and engage actually have higher session frequency.
+According to our data, users who engage increase their play frequency by 1.6x.

 Let’s look at this in greater detail: